Sush1090/ThermoCycleGlides.jl/README.md

 # Limitation

-1. Fluid models are limited to the ones provided by default in Clapeyron.jl, now restricted to `CubicModel` and `SingleFluid` model.
+1. Fluid models are limited to the ones provided by default in Clapeyron.jl.
+Now restricted to `CubicModel` and `SingleFluid` models.
 2. For now the solver is stable for sub-critical parameters.
-So if incase the solver does converge please check if the parameters provided allow the solution to be subcritical.
+So if incase the solver does not converge please check if the parameters provided allow the solution to be subcritical.
-3. For mixtures, it is recommended to use parameters sufficently below the critical point.
+3. For mixtures, it is recommended to use parameters sufficently below the critical point as sometimes near crictical zone the computation of dew and bubble points can fail.
-4. If for solving `autodiff = true` then for the first run there will be some compile time.
-Subsequent runs will be faster.
+4. If for solving with `autodiff = true`, the first run will have significant compilation time.
+The subsequent runs will be faster.